The Annual Walk for AIDS - Spring 2022!

 30th Anniversary.
 Start or join a team.
 Become a sponsor and promote your organization for an amazing cause.

-Registration, team signups, and sponsorships open June 1st. @ thehouseofmercy.org/walk
+Registration, team signups, and sponsorships will open in 2022. @ thehouseofmercy.org/walk

-Teams and Sponsors Needed for 2021 Walk for AIDS, Saturday, September 18th
+Teams and Sponsors Needed for the 2022 Walk for AIDS

 Residence Wish List